 In Islam, besides Allah, no one has the right to make laws.
 Allah is our Creator, our Lord and he knows well that what is good and what is bad for us.
-It is the responsibility of human to implement the laws of God in his society.
+It is the responsibility of humans to implement the laws of God in society.
 So, in Islam, Democracy is kufar.
 It is a shirk.
 Because in Democracy, “Parliament” has the right to pass or reject any law whether it is against Islamic Sharia or not.
 As we can see that assemblies in this democratic system have passed many anti-Islamic laws like interest (Banking), insurance, stock markets and many other laws against Islamic Sharia.
 Sharia can inform every aspect of daily life for a Muslim.
 Allah says:

 “But if they do not respond to you – then know that they only follow their [own] desires.
 And who is more astray than one who follows his desire without guidance from Allah?
 Verily, Allah does not guide the wrongdoing people.”
-(Chapter 28, Al Qasas, Verse 50)
+(Surah Al-Qasas 28:50)

 No one has the authority to reject the law of God even the caliph of the state is unable to do it.
 The Islamic State is the state in which the constitution is made on the basis of teachings of the Quran and Authentic Hadiths.
 And the source of all laws will be the Word of God (Quran).
 Allah says:

 “When the Prophet (SAW) gives you something, take it and when he refrains you from anything, keep yourselves away from it.”
-(Chapter 59, Al Hashar, Verse 7)
+(Surah Al-Hashr 59:7)

-Due to the absence of an Islamic State (Khilafah), most of the Muslims considered that democracy is good in corrival of dictatorship.
+Due to the absence of an Islamic State (Khilafah), most of the Muslims considered that democracy is good in the corrival of dictatorship.
 So Muslims adopted the democratic system to avoid dictatorship.
 And democracy became a standard of politics and government.
 Muslims didn’t understand that a democratic system can never replace the Islamic State (Khilafah).

 Democracy According to Traditional Islamic Sources: